 Support the Emmett Institute on Climate Change and the Environment by Joining a Climate Ride Event

 The Emmett Institute on Climate Change and the Environment has been selected as a beneficiary for the 2015 Climate Ride events.
-Right now, we’re recruiting members for our new team on this year’s California ride, Northeast ride and Midwest ride.
+Right now, we’re recruiting members and supporters for our team on this year’s Climate Hike Glacier National Park and the Northeast ride and Midwest ride.
 You can be part of the fun and raise funds for the Emmett Institute on Climate Change and the Environment at the same time.

 Climate Ride Northeast (September 17-21, 2015) a 5-day, 320-mile route takes advantage of the best cycling in Maine, New Hampshire, and Massachusetts.
 You'll ride along the North Atlantic's scenic coastline by day and spend evenings with an amazing community of people.

 Climate Ride Midwest (September 27-30, 2015) spans three states and connects two vibrant cities, while exploring some of the best cycling in the country.
 From the exciting trip start in Grand Rapids, MI – one of Bicycling Magazine’s Top 50 Bike-Friendly Cities, home to the world’s largest art competition, and known as the “Beer City” due to its many craft breweries – to the triumphant arrival in Chicago.

 In addition to the ride component, Climate Ride, which is known as the “green conference on wheels,” features a nightly speaker series that includes discussions with some of the best and brightest minds in environmental policy, advocacy and innovation.
 UCLA School of Law Professor Ted Parson was a participant and featured speaker at the 2014 NYC-DC Climate Ride.

 of this initiative to raise awareness on the critical issue of climate change,

 and grateful to Dan Emmett, whose generous support for our work greatly